adriedger/dotfiles/.vim/pack/my-plugins/start/README.md

-Put plugins here that you want to load up when Vim starts
+Put (clone) plugins here that you want to load when Vim starts up